wood-brandon/Docker_Python_Cron/README.md

-# README
+# Docker_Python_Cron

-A simple setup script for running a Python script on a cron job inside a docker container.
+A quickstart recipe for running a Python script on a cron job inside a docker container.

+## Usage

 1. Replace `src/script.py` with your Python file.
 2. Add any requirements for the Python script in `/src/requirements.txt`.